Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Derivation of an hierarchical min cost flow model to be solved by the exchange

+The price conditions \pricecond\ are so-called \emph{indicator constraints}, which can be modeled with linear constraints by using big-M formulations.
+The first price constraint ensures that no participant incurs a loss if his or her order is executed.
+If, for example, the order is an executed buy order, then the products market price must be smaller than or equal to the limit price of the order.
+The second price constraint ensures that if a buy order (sell order) is \emph{not} executed entirely, then the products market price must be greater than (smaller than) or equal to the limit price.
+Later we will see that both price conditions together actually ensure that a solution is feasible if and only if it maximizes the economic surplus of all participants.
+This model property will allow us to enforce the price conditions implicitly such that we do not have to model them explicitly.

+An example that illustrates the outcome of the above presented model is provided in Sect.~\ref{sec:arbitrage:example}.

-To solve this problem we analyze a relaxation of \mip.
+Consider the following relaxation of \mip.
 The integrality of the execution variables $\dvar$ is relaxed, as well as the price conditions are relaxed.
 We also replace the objective function so that we maximize the economic surplus of all participants instead of the execution volume.
+The model is a so-called \emph{surplus maximization problem}.